 Ok, you didn’t think a regular ol’ fudgy, gooey, espresso brownie would be enough, did you?
 I mean, it is, it’s great.
 But just wait until you try it with espresso ganache on top.

 What is Ganache?

 Ganache is an easy-to-make chocolate sauce or icing.
-It’s made with chocolate and cream (yes, we’re still going for indulgence here).
+It’s made with chocolate and cream, and in this case, espresso powder to pair with the brownies.

 - Better Than a Boyfriend Brownies

 - Bailey’s Cheesecake Brownies – with more espresso ganache!

 Did you make this recipe?
 Please leave a star rating and review in the form below.
 I appreciate your feedback, and it helps others, too!